mrichards42/xword/doc/preferences.md

 - Clue prompt format
     - The clue prompt can be formatted using simple HTML.  "%T" will be replaced by the clue text, and "%N" by the clue number.
-The default centers the clue and includes the clue number.
+The clue is centered and includes the clue number by default.
 - Grid tweaks
     - This section allows the user to make minor aesthetic changes to the way the grid is presented.